ZayadNimrod/KPIET/specification/kpiet.md

     <PP> P:Coord </PP>
     <log> ... .List => ListItem (P) </log>
     <timesToggled> _ => 0 </timesToggled> //[structural]

+////check that we are not in a white loop.
+If we are, halt the program
+//rule [process-nop-stop]:
+//    <k> nop => stop </k>
+//    <log> ...
+P P </log> //i.e if we see an identical sequence of positions with no intervening instructions, we are in a loop

+//    syntax NopList ::= List{Coord,""} //TODO this doesn't work.
 ```

 Any operations which cannot be performed (such as popping values when